Skip to main content

 Understanding Your Pension Lump Sum

-A pension lump sum is exactly what it sounds like – a single payment event all in one “lump” sum of money.
-Instead of having your pension spread out into even payments, what we call annuitized payments, you get everything all at once.
-Then you take responsibility for creating your own retirement income from the money you received as a lump sum.
+A pension lump sum is exactly what it sounds like – a single payment in one “lump” of money.
+Instead of having your pension spread out into even payments or annuitized payments, you get everything at once.
+Then you take responsibility for creating your own retirement income from the lump sum you received.

-There are many different factors influencing the size of your lump sum.
-To start, you have to understand what the lump sum is based off of.
-Your lump sum payment is simply the estimated value of the total payments you would have received from your pension.
+Many different factors influence the size of your lump sum.
+To start, you have to understand what the lump sum is based on.
+Your lump sum payment is the estimated value of the total payments you would have received from your pension.
 The calculation usually starts with your final average earnings (FAE) to determine your estimated annual or monthly payments.

-Then the plan sponsor or actuary will make what’s called a net present value calculation using your estimated payments and the current GATT rate to figure out your lump sum payment.
-There’s a little more to the calculation as well, such as estimated life expectancy, but this is the basic process.
+Then the plan sponsor or actuary (or software created by one) will complete a net present value calculation using your estimated payments and the current GATT segmentation rates to determine your lump sum payment.
+There’s a little more to the calculation, but this is the basic process.
+Make sure to check your employer’s retirement plan provider to make sure you understand how your retirement benefits are calculated.

 Tax Considerations and Implications

 Many plans give you the option to roll your lump sum into a retirement account such as a 401k or an IRA.
-Many will also allow you to take some, or even all, of your lump sum in cash – we generally advise against taking cash out without careful consideration.
+You can usually take some, or even all, of your lump sum in cash – we generally advise against taking money out without careful consideration.
 If you take a cash payment, you’ll be taxed on the amount distributed to you.

 Another thing to consider is the type of account.
 For instance, if you’re trying to transfer into a Roth IRA, this would be considered a Roth IRA conversion.
 Once again, you’d have to pay all the taxes on the money converted.
 In both cases, you might end up paying way more taxes than you need to.